ThanatosShinji/onnx-tool/README.md

   **and any operation you can image with ONNX.**

 New:
+* Better support of Tensorflow-converted models in v0.4.0 release.
 * Sparse Models are initially supported in v0.3.1 release. view [Sparse Model](#sparsity)
 * Quantized models are initially supported in v0.3.0 release.
 * 4 onnx models of Stable Diffusion are supported in v0.2.14 release. view  [results](#results)
 * Memory usage of each layer is valid in v0.2.10 release.
-* Pytorch models are also valid if torch.onnx.export succeeded.

 ---